Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

   * value `r`: the plain Remotable has been exported and is "reachable" by the kernel
   * value `s`: the Remotable was exported, the kernel dropped it, and is still "recognizable" by the kernel ("s" for "see")
   * If the kernel can neither reach nor recognize the export, the vatstore key will be missing entirely.
-* `v6.vs.vom.es.o+11/1` records the export status for all facets of virtual object `o+11/1`
+* `v6.vs.vom.es.o+12/1` records the export status for all facets of virtual object `o+12/1`
   * If the Kind is single-facet, the value will be the same as for a plain Remotable: a single `r` or `s` character
   * If the Kind is multi-facet, the value will be a string with one letter for each facet, in the same order as their Facet ID. `n` is used to indicate neither reachable nor recognizable.
-For example, a value of `rsnr` means there are four facets, the first (`o+11/1:0`) and last (`o+11/1:3`) are reachable, the second (`o+11/1:1`) is recognizable, and the third (`o+11/1:2`) is neither.
+For example, a value of `rsnr` means there are four facets, the first (`o+12/1:0`) and last (`o+12/1:3`) are reachable, the second (`o+12/1:1`) is recognizable, and the third (`o+12/1:2`) is neither.

 # Durable Kinds

-Virtual objects are held on disk, which makes them suitable for high-cardinality data that may not fit in RAM: many objects, most of which are "idle" at any given time.
+Virtual objects are held on disk, which makes them suitable for high-cardinality data that is likely too large for our vat workers' limited RAM budget: many objects, most of which are "idle" at any given time.
 However virtual objects do not survive a vat upgrade.
 For this, vats should define one or more "Durable Kinds" instead.

 Durable Kinds are defined just like virtual Kinds, but they use a different constructor (`defineDurableKind` instead of `defineKind`), which requires a "handle" created by `makeKindHandle`.
 Durable virtual objects can only hold durable data in their `state`.

 The KindHandle is a durable virtual object of a special internal Kind.
-This is the first Kind allocated, so usually it gets Kind ID `1` and the handles get vrefs like `o+1/${kindHandleID}`.
+This is the first Kind allocated, so usually it gets Kind ID 1 and the handles get vrefs like `o+1/${kindHandleID}`.

 # Kind Metadata

 For each virtual object kind that is defined, we store a metadata record for purposes of scanning directly through the defined kinds when a vat is stopped or upgraded.
 For durable kinds this record is stored in `vom.dkind.${kindID}`; for non-durable kinds it is stored in `vom.vkind.${kindID}`.
 Currently this metadata takes the form of a JSON-serialized record with the following properties:
-* `kindID`, the kind ID (redundantly with the storage key)
+* `kindID`, the kind ID as a numeric string (redundantly with the storage key)
 * `tag`, the tag string as provided in the `defineKind` or `makeKindHandle` call
 * `nextInstanceID`, an integer that is present only for durable kinds.
 It ensures that all versions share a single sequence of unique instance IDs. `nextInstanceID` is added to the metadata record upon allocation of the first instance of the kind and updated after each subsequent allocation.
-* `unfaceted`, a property with value `true` that is present only for single-facet durable kinds.
+* `unfaceted`, a property with boolean value `true` that is present only for single-facet durable kinds.
 * `facets`, an array that is present only for multi-facet durable kinds.
 Its elements are the names of the kind's facets, in the same order as the assignment of facet indices within the cohort record.

 `unfaceted` and `facets` are required so that kind definitions in upgraded versions of the containing vat are maintained in a backwards compatible manner over time.